 If you have viewed the advising schedule in the morning for several days in a row and are not seeing any availability, please email your assigned advisor to inquire.
 Please note, the first three weeks of every semester and during phase one of enrollment, the advising office is extremely busy and appointments book quickly.
 It is highly recommended students seek advising early and outside of these times to prevent challenges in making an appointment.

 - Can I double major as a CED student?

 - How do I change my major to another major within CED or outside of CED?

 - I’d like to learn more about the student experience in my major or another major in CED.
 Who can I connect with?

 - I’d like to pursue a simultaneous degree.
 How should I proceed?

 No, CED does not allow double majors within the college.
 For example, a student cannot complete both CED’s Urban Studies major and CED’s Landscape Architecture major.
 Students can however pursue a simultaneous degree, the completion of two majors in two different colleges on the UC Berkeley campus.

 Every major in CED has a Change of Major application.
 The eligibility requirements are different for each major.
 The priority deadline to apply to Urban Studies, SED, and Landscape Architecture is October 1 of the second year.
 The priority deadline to apply to Architecture is March 1 of the first year.
-As of fall 2022, the architecture major is at capacity and is only accepting applications for new students when space is available.
+As of fall 2022, the architecture major is at capacity.

 CED has student ambassadors who are current CED students in different years of study pursuing each of our CED majors.
 Students can email CEDambassadors@berkeley.edu and request to connect with a current student.